kentslaney/login/README.md

 system as a separate service, only contacted when an access token lease needs to be refreshed or revoked (eg when the user logs out).
 In order to connect the login service with the client server, the client needs to be able to access an open port on the login server.
+In order to ensure the authenticity of the session cookie, the client also needs a copy of the `secret_key` used by Flask.
+By default, this is stored in `run/login_secret_session_key`.

 `[section still under construction]`